nitinprakash96/nitinprakash96.github.io/_posts/2023-02-07-Understading-Postgres-Storage-System.md

 - Provide transaction management without the necessity of writing a large amount of specialized crash recovery code.
 Why?
 Because it's hard to write safe code this way and hard to debug consequently.
-- Accomodate the historical state of the data base on a write-once-read-many (WORM) optical disk (or other archival medium) in addition to the current state on an ordinary magnetic disk.
+- Accomodate the historical state of the data based on a write-once-read-many (WORM) optical disk (or other archival medium) in addition to the current state on an ordinary magnetic disk.
 This was the birth of __Vacuum cleaner__.
-- Hardware is a resource.
-The storage system can take advantage ofexistence of non-volatile main memory in some reasonable quantity.
+- Hardware is a _resource_.
+The storage system can take advantage of existence of non-volatile main memory in some reasonable quantity.

 Before diving into the above principles in detail, lets see how the transaction system works in postgres.